xan105/node-powertoast/README.md

   If you are loading a remote img resource via http/https it will significantly impact the delay if it hasn't been cached yet by Windows.<br />
   The first time you are using this with PowerShell ≥ 7.1; It has to download assemblies (such as WinRT types).

-- Notification(s) don't stay in the Action center
+- Notification(s) don't stay in the notification center

-  When using a Win32 appID a notification will remove itself from the Action center when the app gets focus.<br/>
+  When using a Win32 appID a notification will remove itself from the notification center when the app gets focus.<br/>
   You can change this behavior in the Win10 settings panel for notification (not globally but per application).<br/>
   💡 This can also be done programmatically by setting the DWORD regkey `ShowInActionCenter` to `1` in `HKCU:\\SOFTWARE\Microsoft\Windows\CurrentVersion\Notifications\Settings` for your appID.